cosmicCacophony/artibound/PLAYTESTING.md

 This file tracks playtesting sessions, observations, and learnings.
 Update existing sections rather than creating new files.

+**📋 See `TESTING_PLAN.md` for comprehensive testing strategies, scenarios, and efficient self-playtesting methods.**

+This document (`PLAYTESTING.md`) is for recording actual playtest sessions and findings.
+Use `TESTING_PLAN.md` to structure your testing approach.

 ## Quick Reference: Turn 1 Testing Checklist

 ### Pre-Test Setup